 Regional Tourism Infrastructure Fund

-The Regional Tourism Infrastructure Fund is administered by Infrastructure NSW with support from the Department of Industry.
+The Regional Tourism Infrastructure Fund was announced in the state’s 2014-15 budget and is administered by Infrastructure NSW with support from the Department of Industry.

-Following a competitive expression of interest process, the Tumbarumba to Rosewood rail trail proposal was selected to proceed to the next stage of this pilot process.
+The Tumbarumba to Rosewood rail trail proposal was selected to proceed to the next stage of the pilot process.
 It was the strongest application for funding, demonstrating effective community consultation, a viable operating model and the ability to generate immediate economic benefits.
 The Tumbarumba Shire Council has been invited to work on the development of the pilot project with other NSW Government agencies.

 Regional airport infrastructure

-The Government is considering how best to allocate funding for regional cruise infrastructure.
+The NSW Government is considering how best to allocate funding for regional cruise infrastructure.